NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ```

 Known limitations:
 * No iOS support.
 Heap snapshot is a V8 feature which is the engine used in the Android Runtime.
-Providing `--env.snapshot` flag on the iOS bundling commands will have no effect.
+Providing `--env.snapshot` flag on the iOS bundling commands will not affect.
 * No Windows support.
 Providing `--env.snapshot` flag on the Android bundling command will not affect Windows machines.
 * Only one Webpack bundle can be snapshotted.
 By default, this is the `vendor.js` chunk.
 It contains all external packages used by the application.